+\\\ Button (Paralleling Applications Only)

-${\rm CB}$ Button: (Paralleling applications only).
-Used to open and close the generator set circuit breaker (CB).
+When displayed, indicates that the feature for generator set paralleling applications is installed.
+This button is used to open and close the generator set circuit breaker (CB).
 The symbol indicates if the CB is opened or closed.
-Opened ${\rm C}$, push to close.
-Closed -, push to open.
+Opened ${,}$ push to close.
+Closed \-\, push to open.